 “Hindemith’s Suite from Tuttifäntchen, the familiar tale of a wooden puppet coming alive, took us through 11 brief yet thoroughly evocative vignettes.
 Each movement conveyed a colorful character made all the more vivid by this orchestra under Rus Broseta’s leadership.”

 “Pablo Rus Broseta, acquitted himself admirably in a complicated program full of bits and pieces….”

 Pablo Rus Broseta is Music Director of the Jove Orquestra de la Generalitat Valenciana.
-Noted for his dynamic programming and cerebral yet sensitive interpretations, he is rapidly building a wide-ranging repertoire from Handel to John Adams, with a focus on the great symphonic repertoire.
+Noted for his dynamic programming and cerebral yet sensitive interpretations, he is rapidly building a wide-ranging repertoire from Rameau to John Adams, with a focus on the great symphonic repertoire.
 He previously served as Assistant and then Associate Conductor of the Seattle Symphony Orchestra.

-Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, David Zinman, Kurt Masur, and Steven Sloane.
-He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, the Dutch National Opera Academy in 2010 and the Jove Orquestra de la Generalitat Valenciana from 2010 to 2013.
+Rus Broseta studied composition and saxophone at the Conservatory of his native Valencia, with further studies in conducting in Lyon, at the Conservatorium van Amsterdam, and Universität der Künste Berlin; and he has received invaluable guidance from Bernard Haitink, Pierre Boulez, François-Xavier Roth, David Zinman, Kurt Masur, and Steven Sloane.
+He served as Assistant Conductor of the Orchestre Philharmonique de Liège in the 2009/10 season, and the Dutch National Opera Academy in 2010.
 In 2011, he founded the Spanish chamber orchestra Grup Mixtour, which he still directs today.
 There, he aims to revitalize concert experiences through eclectic programming of music from different eras and with diverse aesthetics.